In a tax malpractice case, beware of the tax consequences of a settlement. It may be possible to make part of the settlement tax-free.

-A structured settlement is the payment of money to settle a claim where the recipient of the payment receives future payments in lieu of, or in addition to, a single upfront payment.
+A structured settlement is the payment of money to settle a claim where the recipient of the payment receives future payments instead of, or in addition to, a single upfront payment.
 Structured settlements may consist of installment payments and future lump-sum payments, and may be scheduled for any length of time.
 The settlement’s payment schedule is structured to meet the financial needs and objectives of the injured individual.

 Today, it is fairly common for lawsuit recoveries in personal injury actions to stretch well into the seven-figure dollar amounts:

-- $31 million to a young girl with traumatic brain injuries after a collision with a speeding, intoxicated driver.
+1. $31 million to a young girl with traumatic brain injuries after a collision with a speeding, intoxicated driver.
 Landeros v.
 Torres, Kern County Superior Court.

-- $5,322,356 when a worker was fatally electrocuted at a packaging plant after cutting into a cable that was supposedly de-energized.
+2. $5,322,356 when a worker was fatally electrocuted at a packaging plant after cutting into a cable that was supposedly de-energized.
 Confidential v.
 JCJ Electric Inc., Monterey County Superior Court.

-- $1.85 million to a woman working in the cold storage area of a warehouse after she was struck and injured by a forklift.
+3. $1.85 million to a woman working in the cold storage area of a warehouse after she was struck and injured by a forklift.
 Zegerman v.
 NZG Specialties Inc., Los Angeles County Superior Court.

 These amounts, received on account of personal physical injury or physical sickness, are excludable from the recipient’s income.
-But what about the future earnings on the excluded recoveries and the ability of the recipient (or his financial advisors) to effectively manage such a large sum of cash?
+However, what about the future earnings on the excluded recoveries and the ability of the recipient (or his financial advisors) to effectively manage such a large sum of cash?
 Structured settlements provide continued tax benefits to recipients, while also providing a stable and secure stream of payments for several years into the future.